-I be using the 4.0 system according to OSU's official scale, which is below:
+I be using the 4.0 system, which is explanied below:

-A = 4.0 A- = 3.7 B+ = 3.3 B = 3.0 B- = 2.3 C+ = 2.7 C = 2.0 C- = 1.3 D+ = 1.7 D = 1.0 D- = 0.3 E = 0.0
+A = 4.0

+A - = 3.7

+B+ = 3.3

+B = 3.0

+B - = 2.3

 Attendance Policy:

 - Attendance is required and will be taken at the start of each session.
 Please be present at every class meeting.
 We cover important information from the moment that class begins until the minute that it ends.
 If you come late, leave early, or are absent for the entire session, you will miss out on essential course material.
 There is simply no substitute for being here. - You are permitted one unexcused absence without penalty.
 Each further absence results in the loss of one full letter grade from your final mark for the course (so, for example, an A becomes a B).
 Your third unexcused absence will result in failure for the course on the basis of attendance.
 The rationale for this policy is that you have missed too much content to be able to say honestly that you have "taken" the full course.
 This is especially true since our class only meets once per week. - Excused Absences: Excused absences require official documentation and include situations like verifiable confining illness, a documented family death, subpoenas, jury duty, military service, and participation in a scheduled activity of an official University organization.
 Excused absences will not affect your grade provided that sufficient documentation is submitted for an acceptable event and that a make-up assignment is completed.
 Ask for details regarding the makeup assignment as soon as possible.